Stay informed about coronavirus (COVID-19)

 Find a Drug

 Using the tools below, you can search for drugs you might need and see if your plan covers them.
 Each of our Medicare Advantage plans has its own drug search tool and formulary (list of covered drugs).
 Click the drug search or formulary link under your plan to see what drugs are covered.

 Your 2023 pharmacy benefit is the part of your Virginia Premier plan that covers medications prescribed by your doctor.
 Virginia Premier’s prescription drug benefit is administered by Envision Pharmaceutical Services.
 The customer service team is available 24 hours a day, 7 days a week.
-Advantage Elite members can call 1-855-408-0010 (TTY: 711) and Advantage Gold and Advantage Platinum members you can call 1-844-838-0705 (TTY: 711).
+You may reach the customer service team at 1-855-408-0010 (TTY: 711).

-More details on your Pharmacy Benefits can be found in your plan’s Evidence of Coverage document.
+More details about your pharmacy benefits can be found in your plan’s Evidence of Coverage document.

 The plan will generally pay for medications on the Formulary.
 A formulary is a list of medications that are covered by the plan.
 It lists the drugs believed to be a necessary part of a quality treatment program.
 You can find the formularies for all plans with our online drug search.
 The plan will generally cover these drugs as long as you follow these basic rules: